microsoft/FluidFramework/tools/generator-fluid/app/templates/README.md

 ### `tsc`

-Uses the TypeScript compiler to compile the code from `/src` into javascript with support `.d.ts` files.
-Output is stored in the `./dist` folder.
+Compiles the TypeScript code.
+Output is written to the ./dist folder.

 ### `webpack`

-Uses webpack to compile the code from `/src` into one javascript file that can be loaded in a web browser.
-Output is stored in the `./dist` folder.
+Compiles and webpacks the TypeScript code.
+Output is written to the ./dist folder.